 The other goals of this website are to showcase interesting people: artists, hobbyists, community leaders, and the wide variety of folks I have met and interviewed during my 40 years in the news business.
 There are also detailed articles about people from St. Tammany's past, as researched by amateur and professional historians.
 Those articles can be found under the label marked "People."

-A special category of People are featured under the label Talent Bank, which is one of the tabs at the top of the page (web view).
+A special category of People is featured under the label Talent Bank, which is one of the tabs at the top of the page (web view).
 The Talent Bank articles spotlight talented individuals who have shared their stories on how they discovered their talents, how they developed them, and how they put them to good use.
 Many Talent Bank individuals are artists, but there are plenty of other occupations, hobbies, and areas of interest represented.

 The label titled "Aerial Photos" takes you to a number of aerial photographs taken in the 1970's (and earlier) that show key St. Tammany communities and intersections.